USA - Social Security Insights | Workia

 The US operates a limited social security system which provides old age, sickness and disability insurance, plus a limited amount of post-retirement medical care.

-It is a low cost social security regime which, unusually, is payable by US nationals employed by US companies wherever they work in the world.
-This can frequently, outside the US’s social security treaty network, lead to double charging of social security contributions.
+It is a low-cost social security regime which, unusually, is payable by US nationals employed by US companies wherever they work in the world.
+Where individuals move abroad outside the US’s social security treaty network, this frequently leads to double charges of social security contributions.

 Details